 My husband (who has just retired) and I moved north of Kingston in 2018 after living more than 25 years in Toronto.
 So it is a new beginning in a way, and being a doula is part of it.

 I have a tremendous respect for the labour and birth process and I am surprised by how much more medicalized birth process has become over the years.
 As a doula, I want to humanize the process, regardless of the choices you are making.
-I really believe that continuous emotional support is one of the most important element to have a positive birth experience and I can provide that.
+I really believe that continuous emotional support is one of the most important element to have a positive birth experience and I am more that happy to provide that.

-I am a mom who breastfed her three children and I also have taken a 20 hour breastfeeding course in 2019.
-So, I believe I can be a good resource to get you on a good start with breastfeeding if you chose to do so.
+I am a mom who breastfed her three children and I also have taken a 20 hour breastfeeding course in 2019 provided by Hastings Prince Edward Public Health.
+So, I am a good resource to get you on a good start with breastfeeding if you chose to do so or with formula feeding.

 The Doula Support Foundation (DSF)

-The DSF is a non-profit in Kingston that offers doula care to low-income family as well as bereavement doula services for people who live a pregnancy or infant loss.
-I am the Fundraising Director and I believe that the doula care model put into place is highly valuable.
+The DSF is a non-profit in Kingston that offers full spectrum doula care to low-income family.
+I am a board member of the DSF and the organizer of the Birth Story Contest.
+I strongly believe that doula care should be available to all and the DSF provide a doula care model that is highly valuable in the community.
+It is simply support for new family.
 You can check the website here.

-Curious to know about my first birth, here is my story.
+Curious to know about my first birth, go and read my birth story.